rolandholik/Quixote/Documentation/tsem.rst

 offline modification by cryptographic integrity guarantees.

-Mandatory access controls had their origin in centralized multi-user platforms and before the now widely accepted strategy of using resource compartmentalization (namespaces) to isolate applications from each other and the system at large.
+Mandatory access controls had their origin in centralized multi-user platforms, and before the now, widely accepted strategy of using resource compartmentalization (namespaces) to isolate applications from each other and the system at large.
 A legitimate technical argument can be made as to whether or not enforcement of a system wide